South Ruislip

-South Ruislip is an area of west London in the London Borough of Hillingdon, south-east of Ruislip, south of Eastcote, north-west of Northolt, and west of South Harrow.
+South Ruislip is an area of North West London in the London Borough of Hillingdon.

 A 2017 estimation put the population of South Ruislip ward as 13,150 residents.

-The population, according to the 2001 UK census, was 10,823.
-By 2008, this had reached 11,116.

 Education

 Schools in South Ruislip include Bourne Primary, Deanesfield, Field End, St Swithun Wells and Queensmead.

 Sports

 McGovern Park is located on West End Road and is the headquarters of London GAA.
 It is the primary venue for playing hurling and Gaelic football in Britain.

 Transport

 South Ruislip station is served by the Central line of the London Underground.
 Chiltern Railways serve hourly, with trains to London Marylebone and High Wycombe.
 Although no bus route directly serves the station, London Buses route E7 serves one end of nearby Station Approach and route 114 serves the other.

 The Royal Air Force station, RAF Northolt, is situated in South Ruislip near the A40 and the tube station.
 Most early RAF airfields were named after the nearest railway station; in this case Northolt Junction, the original name of South Ruislip station.